wabradshaw/travel-history/README.md

 ### Get Location at a Specific Time

 Gets the location the Traveller is/was/will be in at a particular time.
-Null if the Traveller hasn't supplied that information.
+No content if the Traveller hasn't supplied that information.

 If the Traveller has claimed to be in multiple locations at the specified time, the oldest one will be returned.